 Mediterranean-Style Kitchen

-Furniture is known for its sturdy construction, often made of rough iron or dark wood such as pine.
-Some homeowners may prefer painted furniture to make use of more of the Mediterranean color scheme.
+Furniture is known for its sturdy construction, often made of rough iron or dark wood like pine.
+Some homeowners may prefer painted furniture to use more of the Mediterranean color scheme.
 If dark woods are being used elsewhere in the space, this can add brightness.

 Accessories